 The kindergarten year is packed with activities and lessons that children absorb in order to be successful throughout their entire school career.
 Today’s kindergartners are expected to begin the year ready and willing to learn.
 By the end of the year, here are 10 areas teachers are hoping new first graders have a handle on.

 Kindergarten students learn to sit quietly while their teacher reads a story or provides instruction and to follow basic directions.
 They also learn, if they haven’t yet, the importance of sharing, as well as how to manage conflict with their peers.

 Recognize Short Words

 Not all kindergartners are reading by the end of the school year, but they may recognize a handful of simple two and three-letter words by sight – it also helps to be able to recognize their name in print.
-Practice with our Sight Words For Preschool and Kindergarten Children.
+Practice with our Sight Words For Preschool and Kindergarten list.